elmahio/azure-devops-deployment-notification-task/overview.md

 5. Copy your API key from your [profile](https://elmah.io/profile) and paste it into the _API Key_ field.
 Click _Save_.
 ![VSTS task added](images/vsts_task_added.png)

+If deployments should show on a single log only, set the _Log ID_ field to the ID of the log.
+Deployments without a log ID, will show on all logs in the organization.

 That's it!
 VSTS will now notify elmah.io every time the release definition is executed.